-1. Gain-sharing and Cost-of-Living Adjustments (COLAs).
-We believe the current method of implicitly valuing the COLA by reducing the investment return assumption has potentially led to stakeholder confusion regarding the investment return needed to fund benefits based on current assumptions and contribution estimates.
-We believe an explicit method would increase transparency.
-We recommend the use of an explicit, rather than implicit, method for valuing future COLAs.
+Gain-sharing and Cost-of-Living Adjustments (COLAs).
+We believe the current method of indirectly valuing the COLA by reducing the investment return assumption has potentially led to stakeholder confusion regarding the investment return needed to fund benefits based on current assumptions and contribution estimates.
+We believe a direct method would increase transparency and recommend the use of a direct, rather than an indirect, method for valuing future COLAs.